|Painting together with family and friends of all ages can be really rewarding.

 those around you this holiday season, you might be able to rekindle someone's

-passion—and maybe even a little bit of your own—with any of our American Artist downloadable magazines, including our most recent November and December/January issues.
+passion—and maybe even a little bit of your own—with the Impressionist Painting Collection from George Gallo, or the Deluxe Collection.
 You'll find art that opens your eyes a little wider and painting and drawing

 techniques and tips that can help you create the artwork